MentallyStable4sure/MD5-Hasher/README.md

 <details>
 <summary>English</summary>
-[Win App] [Lightweight] Small application to get total checksum of all files in folder (and sub-folders inside) and write it in 1 .txt file with custom separator and filename ie [ filepath | hashsum ], soon will be compare methods aswell
+[Win App] [Lightweight] Small application to get total checksum of all files in folder (and sub-folders inside) and write it in 1 .txt file with custom separator and filename ie [ filepath | hashsum ], can be used to compare 2 hashsum files, just click Compare 2 hashes and paste your 2 files, set 2 separators for each file (for example : or ♡♡♡♡ like we did in the example) and it will parse it.
+Thats all, have a good day.

 Output after pressing Start Encoding:
 ---